 Piedras Negras is situated on the northern bank of the Rio Grande, bordering the United States city of Eagle Pass, Texas.
 This strategic location makes it an essential border town between Mexico and the United States.

-The municipality’s relatively small area includes some minor localities outside the city limits.
-The Eagle Pass and Piedras Negras area is connected by the Eagle Pass-Piedras Negras International Bridge, Camino Real International Bridge, and the Eagle Pass Union Pacific International Railroad Bridge.
+The Eagle Pass (USA) and Piedras Negras area are connected by the Eagle Pass-Piedras Negras International Bridge, Camino Real International Bridge, and the Eagle Pass Union Pacific International Railroad Bridge.

 The climate of the region is semi-arid and hot.
-During summer the temperatures often surpass 45 °C (113 °F).
-The hottest months are May through September with a daily average (mean) temperature between 26 °C (79 °F) and 31 °C (88 °F).
+During summer the temperatures often surpass 45 °C. The hottest months are May through September with a daily average (mean) temperature between 26 °C and 31 °C.

 The high temperatures recorded in Piedras Negras have earned it recognition as one of the hottest cities in the country.

 The highest precipitation months are May, June, and September with an average monthly downfall in excess of 80 mm but that is highly sporadic lending to frequent drought conditions.